aidardarmesh/python-docs/README.md

 `/usr/local/python` is also popular location

 Second way to start Python interpreter is `python -c "command arg-s"` (analogous to shell).
+You can use single or double quotes.